Signifer: Uniform

-Although often depicted as such and adopted in modern re-enactments, signifers do not seem to have covered their helmets with wolf furs.
-Archaeological and literary sources indicate that standard bearers wore mostly bear furs and sometimes lion furs, and wolf skins are never mentioned.
+Archaeological and literary sources indicate that standard bearers wore mostly bear furs and sometimes lion furs.
+Although often depicted and adopted in modern re-enactments covering their helmets with wolf furs, those animals are never mentioned.

-Banker
+Treasurer

-In addition to carrying the signum, the signifer also assumed responsibility for the financial administration of the unit and functioned as the legionaries' banker.
+In addition to carrying the signum, the signifer also assumed responsibility for the financial administration of the unit and functioned as the legionaries' treasurer.
 The Signifer was also a Duplicarius, paid twice the basic wage.

 Roman Republic and Roman Empire

-In the Roman Republic, the signifer probably applied to all standard bearers, but in the Roman Empire, the signifer was just one of a number of types of signiferi, which also included aquilifers, imaginifers, vexillarii and draconarii.
+In the Roman Republic, the signifer probably applied to all standard bearers, but in the Roman Empire, the signifer was just one of a number of types of signiferi, which also included aquilifers (responsible for the legion's aquila), imaginifers (who carried an image of the emperor), vexillarii (who carried the Vexillum, a banner representing the legion), and draconarii (who carried the standard of a cavalry unit).